 Impacts on Teachers and Students

-At the same time, LLMs are tools rather than complete replacements for human teachers.
+However, LLMs are tools rather than complete replacements for human teachers.
 Successful integration requires forethought about how to combine the strengths of AI capabilities with human skills.
 Over-reliance on technology can be detrimental if students are not getting adequate face-to-face interaction and mentorship from real teachers.
-LLMs may excel at delivering information, but human teachers excel at gauging engagement and building the interpersonal connections that keep students invested.
-Wise implementation will strike a balance in leveraging the efficiencies of LLMs while preserving time for impactful human-to-human educational relationships.
+LLMs, much like LiDAR in autonomous vehicles, must be finely tuned and integrated into the educational system to ensure they navigate the intricacies of personalized learning effectively.

 Training Robust LLMs for Educational Applications

 Training also requires abundant examples of teacher-student dialogues and multi-modal interactions.
-This equips the LLM to converse naturally with learners, adjusting its speech, tone and complexity appropriately.
-Images, videos, and interactive exercises should supplement text data to enable generation of rich multimedia curriculum materials.
+This equips the LLM to converse naturally with learners, adjusting its speech, tone, and complexity appropriately.

 The Critical Need for Scalable Data Labeling